Ephesiel/tempus-fugit-intranet/readme.txt

 = 1.1.5 =
 * The resize has been corrected and add gif support and fatal errors on  the user form

+= 1.2.0 =
+* Add the filter which allows to get new datas of a user, once send into database.

 == How to use ==

 = After installation =